Kayli/logspub/philosophy-people.md

 - forgiveness is unethical
   - as ethics presupposes obeying rules of justice
   - forgiveness undermines such rules
-- faith is commitment to irrational
+- faith is commitment to irrational (his critique of reason)
   - tries to explain abraham's readiness to submit to god's command and kill his son isaac
   - abraham should believe 2 contradicting things at the same time
     - that he will kill isaac